Leave a Lasting Legacy.

 How Can You Plan Your Estate Properly and Effectively?

-When Should You Begin the Estate Planning Process?
+When Should Blended Families Start the Estate Planning Process?

-In the State of Florida, preparing the right estate plan is essential for families, business owners, and anyone in this state who owns assets or properties.
+In Florida, preparing the right estate plan is essential for families, business owners, and anyone in the state who owns assets or property.
 If you are age 18 or older, now is the time to begin the estate planning process with the help of a Miami estate planning lawyer.

 Estate planning is imperative for blended families, which are particularly vulnerable to estate and probate challenges.
 Surviving spouses sometimes disinherit stepchildren, either intentionally or unintentionally.
 It can happen if you do not take the right steps to protect the children’s assets.

-- When you name someone to make your health care decisions, consider carefully between your spouse and one of your adult children.
-You should choose someone who will not prevent the other party from having access and information if you become incapacitated.
+4. When you name someone to make your health care decisions, consider carefully between your spouse and one of your adult children.
+You should choose someone who will not prevent the other party from having access to and information about you if you become incapacitated.

-- Review your estate plan on a regular basis, at least every three years, and revise it as necessary after any significant changes in your family circumstances or financial circumstances.
+5. Review your estate plan on a regular basis, at least every three years, and revise it as necessary after any significant changes in your family or financial circumstances.

 What Else Should You Consider?